outdreamer/build-a-cure/docs/objects/insight_path_examples.md

 	- paths to generate alternative reasons
 		- remove assumptions until another identifiable reason/intent or other causative interface structure is found, then check if that structure matches the original pattern and has a path to the original pattern
+			- remove attributes built-in to the statement (like 'falsely' or 'everything')
+				- check if its true whether everything is about them bc the other groups over-focus on them, rather than false

 - prediction

 	- example: predict individual participation in a group dynamic